nativelibs4java/Scalaxy/MacroExtensions/README.md

 println(2.str2("'"))
 println(3.str3)
 ```
-This is done by rewriting the `@extend` declarations above during compilation of the extensions.
+This is done by rewriting the `@scalaxy.extend` declarations above during compilation of the extensions.
 In the case of `str2`, this yields the following:
 ```scala
 import scala.language.experimental.macros